-Despite the allure of using digital technology to solve your financial needs, business owners should understand that this technology must be wielded carefully and with great caution.
-This is because the digital world is rife with scandal and opportunities to diminish your brand; if your crowdsourcing campaign inadvertently reneges on promises made to the funding public that is making your project a reality, for instance, you could end up with a public relations disaster on your hands as angry investors boycott your business.
-It is critical to always consider all of the options available before finalizing your decision on how to fund your business.
+Despite the allure of using digital technology to solve your financial needs, this technology must be wielded carefully and with great caution.
+The digital world is rife with scandal and opportunities to diminish your brand.
+For instance, if your crowdsourcing campaign inadvertently reneges on promises made to the funding public that is making your project a reality, you could have a public relations disaster on your hands as angry investors boycott your business.
+It is critical to consider all of the options available before finalizing your decision on how to fund your business.

-This isn't to say that digital technology isn't often a godsend for businesses in need of alternative financing; as a matter of fact, online lending has been spiking in popularity recently.
-The popularity of online lending has grown so much that some are beginning to mull over whether banks should be worried about this ever-growing trend.
+This isn't to say that digital technology isn't often a godsend for businesses in need of alternative financing.
+Online lending has been spiking so much in popularity recently that some are beginning to ask whether banks should be worried about this trend.
 More standard means of raising money, like getting a business credit card, are also rising in popularity as traditional business loans become more difficult to acquire.

-We can expect online means of raising money for one's business to keep ticking upwards in popularity, especially as more startups join the marketplace.
+We can expect online means of raising money for one's business to keep ticking upward in popularity, especially as more startups join the marketplace.
 Entrepreneurs and professionals with limited credit histories will find it frustrating, if not downright impossible, to secure a hefty business loan on favorable terms, so the proliferation of digital technology that enables greater peer-to-peer investment should largely be viewed as a win for everyone in the business community.
-Still, it's imperative to remember that you must be cautious and meticulous when dealing with digital sources of money if you don’t want to end up getting burned.
+Still, it's imperative to remember that you must be cautious and meticulous when dealing with digital sources of money so you don't get burned.

 3. Bolster your cash flow.

-One of the most important things to understand is that healthy cash flow is essential towards attaining a line of credit.
-After all, those who are lending you huge sums of money need to have some reassurance that they can reap a return on their risky investment.
+One of the most important things to understand is that healthy cash flow is essential to attain a line of credit.
+After all, those who are lending you huge sums of money need to have some reassurance of a return on their risky investment.
 Demonstrating that you're capable of bolstering your cash flow ahead of receiving an influx of capital is the only surefire way for any business owner to prove to potential investors that they have the capacity to take a loan and turn it into long-term profitability for everyone involved.

 So, how does one go about bolstering their business's cash flow?
-First and foremost, cut down on any and all pre-existing debt you have.
+First and foremost, cut down on any preexisting debt you have.
 Few creditors will be willing to give your company the money it needs to survive if you're just going to use it to pay off debts to other investors.
-Learning how to properly manage and increase your small business's cash flow is an essential element of long-term economic success in a competitive marketplace.
+Learning how to properly manage and increase your small business's cash flow is essential to long-term economic success in a competitive marketplace.

-In that vein, you should be asking yourself how you intend to cut the fat off your business.
-Every enterprise in history has some waste hidden beneath the surface.
+In that vein, you should ask yourself how you intend to cut the fat off your business.
+Every enterprise has some waste hidden beneath the surface.
 You may be relying on outdated or inefficient technology, or perhaps your workforce needs some paring down.
-Whatever it may be, looking at your current business setup and determining ways to cut your costs by removing unnecessary elements from your business's structure is going to be necessary to get by without a serious business loan to prop you up.
+Whatever it may be, looking at your current business setup and determining ways to cut unnecessary elements from your business's structure will be necessary to get by without a serious business loan to prop you up.